 'A space to trust your process and soften the

 pressure to 'fix'

-In addition to the group support, nurturing, and teachings that help you make sense of your relationship with food, this course also encourages you to trust your process.
+In addition to teachings that help you make sense of your relationship with food, this course also encourages you to trust your process.

-In our classes, you won't find pressure to 'fix,' meet a certain expectation, achieve a certain result, or to force healing.
-There is not a timeline or pressure to stop overeating - rather we focus on nurturing the conditions that help you soften and let go.
+In When Food is Your Mother you won't find pressure to 'fix,' meet a certain expectation, achieve a certain result, or to force healing.
+There isn't a timeline or pressure to stop overeating - rather you'll learn how to nurture the conditions that help you soften and let go.

 Of course, changes can and do happen!
 But changes are much more likely to occur when we approach our relationship with food with reverence, respect ("to look again") and trust.
-Past students have shared how feeling held, witnessed, and accepted just as they are was a gift to their being, how safe they felt in the group.
+Past students have shared how feeling held, witnessed, and accepted just as they are helped them nurture changes in their relationship with food.

 It's a beautiful irony that this acceptance is often what we need in order to feel safe to grow.